VM instance metadata

 You can specify any keys.
 The keys you need to specify depend on the program that will handle them on your VM.
 For example, in Linux images provided by Yandex.Cloud, the cloud-init program is used.

-Programs handling metadata in Yandex.Cloud images
+Programs that process metadata in Yandex.Cloud images

 In Linux public images, the program used to configure VMs by default is cloud-init.